-The Washington Navy Yard, the former shipyard for the United States Navy, serves as the home to the Chief of Naval Operations and is also headquarters for the Naval Historical Center in Washington, DC.
-Visitors can explore the Navy Museum and the Navy Art Gallery to learn about the Navy's history from the Revolutionary War to the present day.
-Although the Washington Navy Yard is off the beaten path from the rest of Washington, DC’s museums, it is one of the best attractions for families.
+The Washington Navy Yard, the former shipyard for the United States Navy, serves as the home to the Chief of Naval Operations and is also headquarters for the Naval Historical Center in Washington.
+Visitors can explore the National Museum of the U.S. Navy and the Navy Art Gallery to discover the Navy's history from the Revolutionary War to the present day.
+Although the Washington Navy Yard is off the beaten path from the rest of Washington's museums, it is one of the most interesting attractions for families.

-Please note that security is tight at this facility and there are restrictions on visitors.
-Visitors without military credentials will need to be vetted by the Visitor Center staff prior to entry Monday through Friday.
-Museum staff are not permitted to escort visitors on weekends.
-See more details about visiting below.
+Security is tight at this attraction, and there are restrictions on visitors.
+Visitors without military credentials will need to be vetted by the Visitor Center staff before entry Monday through Friday.
+Museum staff members are not permitted to escort visitors on weekends.

-The Navy Museum at Washington Navy Yard offers interactive exhibits and displays naval artifacts, models, documents and fine art.
-Exhibits include model ships, undersea vehicles, sub periscopes, a space capsule, a decommissioned destroyer and much more.
-Special events are scheduled throughout the year including workshops, demonstrations, storytelling, and musical performances.
+The Navy Museum at Washington Navy Yard offers interactive exhibits and displays naval artifacts, models, documents, and fine art.
+Exhibits include model ships, undersea vehicles, sub periscopes, a space capsule, and a decommissioned destroyer.
+Special events scheduled throughout the year include workshops, demonstrations, storytelling, and musical performances.
 The Navy Art Gallery displays the creative works of military artists.

-Open Monday through Friday from 9 am to 5 pm and 10am to 5pm on weekends and federal holidays.
+The museum is open Monday through Friday from 9 a.m. to 5 p.m. and 10 a.m. to 5 p.m. on weekends and federal holidays.

 Navy Museum Galleries

-- The Forgotten Wars of the Nineteenth Century - The exhibits examine the Quasi-War with France & The Barbary Wars, The War of 1812 and the Mexican War.
+- The Forgotten Wars of the 19th Century: The exhibits examine the Quasi-War with France and the Barbary Wars, the War of 1812, and the Mexican War.

 - Dive!
 Dive!
-U.S. Navy Submarines - The exhibit features interactive displays tracing the 200 year history of submarines in US. defense.
+U.S. Navy Submarines: This exhibit features interactive displays tracing the 200-year history of submarines in U.S. defense.

-- The American Revolution and the French Alliance - Artifacts include swords and firearms of the Revolutionary period, portraits of John Paul Jones, personal articles of the Continental Marines and more.
+- The American Revolution and the French Alliance: Artifacts include swords and firearms of the Revolutionary period, portraits of John Paul Jones, and personal effects of the Continental Marines.

-- Navigation - See navigation devices such as quadrants, sextants, compasses and charts.
+- Navigation: Here you'll see navigation devices such as quadrants, sextants, compasses, and charts.

-- Civil War: Securing the Seas for Union Victory - This exhibit tells how the Union naval blockade, innovative technologies, and strong leadership propelled the Union to victory during the Civil War.
+- Civil War: Securing the Seas for Union Victory: This exhibit details how the Union naval blockade, innovative technologies, and strong leadership propelled the Union to victory during the Civil War.

-- Spanish American War - This exhibit includes interesting artifacts examining the United States involvement in Spanish colonial conflict in Cuba, the Caribbean, and the Phillippines.
+- Spanish American War: This exhibit includes interesting artifacts examining the U.S. involvement in Spanish colonial conflict in Cuba, the Caribbean, and the Phillippines.

-- Polar Exploration - Artifacts showcase the Navy's exploration of the Artctic and Antarctic throughout history.
+- Polar Exploration: Artifacts showcase the Navy's exploration of the Arctic and Antarctic throughout history.

-- The U.S. Navy and World War I - The exhibit shows how the Navy contributed to the war through variety of interesting artifacts.
+- The U.S. Navy and World War I: The exhibit shows how the Navy contributed to the war through a variety of interesting artifacts.